Ethiopia: How popular uprising became the only option

 But this struggle goes on.
 At the funeral of Lidata, just one of many who have lost their lives at the hands of security forces, friends and family said their eulogies to celebrate his life and grieved that it had been so tragically cut short.
 A whole community gave him the send-off that he deserved, with mourners chanting pro-freedom slogans, of which one particularly stood out.
 Qabsoon itti fufa, or Oromo for “A Luta Continua”.

-Michael C. Mammo is studying for his PhD at the University of Birmingham.
-He is a former Ethiopia correspondent for Inter Press Service and Spanish News Agency (EFE).
-He tweets at @mcmammo.
+Michael C. Mammo is a researcher and former Ethiopia correspondent for Inter Press Service and Spanish News Agency (EFE).
+He tweets at @jirra100.